 - T-shirts.
 I like cute ones.
 Maybe with wording (you know, like "SUPERSTAR" or something, or a good old plain white tee with a cute fit.
 I should’ve brought more.
 Bring as many as days you’ll be there.
 They can double as a cover up for a meal.

 - Sandals.
 One for the beach and one cute but comfortable pair.
 Invest in a good pair.
 Brands I like are in my other blog about my favorite shoe brands.

 - Sunglasses.
 A MUST.
-I am partial to Maui Jim.
-Aloha!
+I am partial to Goodr.
+Inexpensive and effective.